damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 [lykron on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153653)
 > If you are talking physically, 2TB/8TB would theoretically be faster than a 2TB/2TB disk if the performance attributes were the same.
 But a 2TB HDD will have a faster average seek time than an 8TB HDD due to physical design.
 Any performance gains of only partially filling a drive would probably be offset by the slower overall drive...
 The amount of data has no effect when compared to the physical attributes of the drive.
 More platters will increase the response time.

-##  Feedback on our network proprosals
+##  Feedback on our Network Proprosals

 [Spooky23 on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153860)
 > **Don't f*ck with networking.** Do you have experience operating same or similar workloads on your super micro SDN?
 Will the CEO of your super micro VAR pickup his phone at 2AM when you call?